“The jobs don’t exist – they’re all fake”, “your CV just goes into a black hole”, “I’ll never find anything, I don’t have enough experience.”

 If you want employers to find you on social media, you should aim to use keywords on your profile, such as your skills and abilities.
 It is important to be careful with your social media and ensure it represents you in a positive way.

-Word of mouth can be a wonderful tool, especially when you’re job hunting, so if you don’t have many connections – it’s time to get them!
-Research conducted by Deloitte has revealed that many organisations are using employee referrals as there most effective way of hiring staff.
+Word of mouth can be a wonderful tool for building good first impression, especially when you’re job hunting, so if you don’t have many connections – it’s time to get them!
+Research conducted by Deloitte has revealed that many organizations are using employee referrals as there most effective way of hiring staff.
 Over half of the employers surveyed said employee referrals were their top source for the hiring of great staff members.

 It looks like employee referrals are not just a highly effective way of recruiting, but also for retaining staff, with referrals having a 42% retention rate.
 It is no wonder then that more and more employers are focusing on employee referrals, so as the saying goes, “it’s not what you know, but who you know.’